dair-ai/d2l-study-group/README.md

 ---
 **Q:** How are the assignments graded?

 **A:** We don't pass or fail assignments.
 You will be given either a complete or incomplete status for each assignment.
-If your assignment is incomplete, we will provide you feedback and will allow you to resubmit.
+If your assignment is incomplete, we will provide you feedback and will allow you to resubmit but it has to be resubmitted in the period of 48 hours after the original deadline.
 If you submit the assignments after the deadline they will be labeled as incomplete and we won't provide you feedback for these cases.

 ---